thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 When a create or update request is received, TBMQ sends a **validation request** to the Integration Executor.
 The IE then validates the configuration based on the integration type and responds with the result.

-This validation process ensures the configuration of the integration is correct and the external system is reachable before the integration is saved and activated.
+This validation process ensures the configuration of the integration is correct before the integration is saved and activated.

-You can also manually test the integration connectivity with the external system using the **“Check Connection”** button in the UI or via the API.
+You can also manually test the integration connectivity with the external system using the **“Check Connection”** button on the UI or via the REST API.

 ##### Validation Scenarios